 Of course, this particular Self-revelation is all connected to the realisation that he’s not young anymore, but I went into that up top.

-What does the narrator do, which tells us, the reader, he has had that realisation?
+What does the narrator do, which tells us, the reader, he has achieved that particular realisation?
 Well, he steps down from his role as newsletter writer.
 He can’t face writing any more obituaries.

 - a full awareness of the distinction between self and others